needo37/filabridge/.github/README.md

 - Automatically updating your Spoolman inventory when prints complete
 - Providing accurate filament usage by parsing G-code files
 - Handling errors gracefully with clear notifications and acknowledgment system
+- Using NFC tags to quickly assign spools to printers or storage locations
+- Tracking filament locations across your workshop

 No more manual updates or guesswork about remaining filament!